mohammadReza1993/Cave-Segmentation/README.md

 # Cave-Segmentation
-This is repository for underwater cave segmentation
+This is the repository for underwater cave segmentation

 # Training